mefor44/mefor44.github.io/README.md

 detailed description of these approaches will be introduced in section "How".

 ## How
+In this tutorial, we will focus on Collaborative filtering techniques.
 ### Matrix factorization techniques
 Let us assume f is the number of factors.
 Now we will try to model user-item interactions in Rf space.
 With each item i and each user u we associate vectors qi ∈ Rf and pu ∈ Rf , accordingly.
 Vector qi represents items embeddings and vector pu represents users embeddings.
 The values of qi measure the extent of which a given item has some factor.
 Similarly, the values of pu show how much interest a given user has for a specific item factor.
 For user u the overall interest for item i is then captured by a dot product qT i pu.
 Assuming we have access to users ratings we can write a formula for rating prediction
 ### Neighborhood methods